 We learn lessons from the moment we can comprehend.
 Some are taught in books and classrooms, and some are learned from experience.
 I was diagnosed with a progressive neuromuscular disorder in 2nd grade.
-No one ever taught me how to actually live with the physical challenges of having Charcot Marie Tooth Disorder.
+No one ever taught me how to actually live with an invisible disability like CMT (Charcot Marie Tooth Disorder).

 After being diagnosed, there was no sit down ”disability talk” like the one we had about the ”birds & the bees” when my mom used the ”What’s happening to my body” 70’s picture book as her talking guide.
 Doctors offered next to nothing after diagnosis and ”Living with a Disability 101” wasn’t offered in college.

-The following 8 Life Lessons are from my own ”live and learn” experience.
+The following 8 Life Lessons on how to live with Charcot Marie Tooth Disorder are from my own ”live and learn” experience.
 Some are ones I wish I had learned earlier in life, and others are ”funny now” but not so funny then, lessons from one Perfectly Imperfect woman to another.

 1. DON’T USE YOUR TEETH; THEY CAN FALL OUT